uuTrunk/data-copilot-v2-controller/README.en.md

-# data-copilot
+# data-copilot-v2-controller

-✨ **Natural Language Database Query System based on langchain and Large Language Models (LLM)**
+✨ **Natural Language Database Query System based on langchain and Large Language Models (LLM) and Concurrent Prediction Models**

-Utilizing natural language queries, this system intelligently parses database structures using large language models, enabling intelligent multi-table structured queries and statistical computations on data.
-It also smartly generates various charts based on query results.
-Implemented with Pywebio interactive frontend web pages, without the need for OpenAI API, it's 100% pure Python code.
+Through natural language queries, use large language models to intelligently parse database structures, perform intelligent multi-table structured queries and statistical calculations on data, and intelligently generate various charts based on the query results.
+Use a concurrency prediction model to intelligently predict the optimal concurrency level, balancing generation success rate and LLM invocation costs.

 🚩[简体中文文档](./README.md)